XingzhePeng/FaceRecognition-Website-Project/README.md

 >```bash
 >$sudo pip3 install itsdangerous
 >```
->>Also, the face recognition library is from Baidu, run the command below to install baidu-aip:
+>>Also, the face recognition library is from Baidu.
+Maybe years later I can build my own underlying algorithm of face recognition(just kidding).
+Run the command below to install baidu-aip:
 >```bash
 >$sudo pip3 install baidu-aip
 >```